Net zero: why is it necessary?

 Who is moving to net zero?

-The majority of countries have already set targets, or committed to do so, for reaching net zero emissions on timescales compatible with the Paris Agreement temperature goals.
-Some of those who committed earliest include the UK, Germany, France, Spain, Norway, Denmark, Switzerland, Portugal, New Zealand, Chile, Costa Rica (2050), Sweden (2045), Iceland, Austria (2040) and Finland (2035).
+Some of those who committed earliest include the UK, Germany (2045), France, Spain, Norway, Denmark, Switzerland, Portugal, New Zealand, Chile, Costa Rica (2050), Sweden (2045), Iceland, Austria (2040) and Finland (2035).
 The tiny Himalayan Kingdom of Bhutan and the most forested country on earth, Suriname, are already carbon-negative – they absorb more CO2 than they emit.

 The principle that rich nations should lead on climate change is enshrined in the UN climate convention that dates back to 1992, and was reconfirmed in the Paris Agreement.
-Therefore, if the science says ‘global net zero by mid-century’, there is a strong moral case for developed countries adopting an earlier date.
+Therefore, when the science says ‘global net zero by mid-century’, there is a strong moral case for developed countries adopting an earlier date.

 The UK, France, Sweden, Norway and Denmark were amongst the first to have enshrined their net zero targets in national law.
 Other nations have followed suit, whilst others plan to legislate.
 ECIU and Oxford University's net-zero tracker shows the status of all nations' net-zero commitments.